 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") and with the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial information.
 Accordingly, the statements do not include all information and footnotes required by U.S. GAAP for annual consolidated financial statements.
 In the opinion of our management, such interim financial statements reflect all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation of financial position, results of operations and cash flows for such periods.
-The results for the three and six months ended December 29, 2017 are not necessarily indicative of the results that may be expected for the full fiscal year or future operating periods.
+The results for the three and nine months ended March 30, 2018 are not necessarily indicative of the results that may be expected for the full fiscal year or future operating periods.
 The information included in this Quarterly Report on Form 10-Q should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and footnotes thereto included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2017.

 The unaudited condensed consolidated financial statements include the accounts of the Company and its wholly-owned and majority-owned subsidiaries.
 All intercompany transactions and accounts have been eliminated.
-Certain amounts in the consolidated financial statements of the prior period have been reclassified to conform to the presentation for the current period.

 We operate on a 52-week or 53-week year ending on the Friday closest to June 30.
-The first two quarters of fiscal 2018 and fiscal 2017 included 13 weeks in each quarter.
+The first three quarters of fiscal 2018 and fiscal 2017 included 13 weeks in each quarter.
 Fiscal year 2018 will be comprised of 52 weeks and will end on June 29, 2018.